45 Clever Ways to Clean with Baking Soda

 Sprinkle baking soda on the carpet and vacuum up to help remove odors inside your vacuum cleaner.

-To remove tarnish, line the bottom of a dish with aluminum foil shiny side up.
-Dissolve 1 tablespoon of baking soda in 1 cup of boiling water (the solution may bubble).
-Place your jewelry piece in the dish, making sure it’s touching the aluminum foil.
+To remove tarnish, line the bottom of a dish with aluminum foil (shiny side up).
+Dissolve 1 tablespoon baking soda in 1 cup boiling water (the solution may bubble).
+Place your jewelry in the dish, making sure it’s touching the aluminum foil.
 Pour the solution into the dish.
-Let it sit for two to 10 minutes.
+Let it sit for 2 to 10 minutes.
 Rinse and dry with a soft cloth.
 Make sure silver is completely dry before storing.

 Sprinkle baking soda inside shoes after wearing or make sachets with baking soda and tuck them into shoes.
-(You might want to think twice about wearing shoes in the house.)
+(You might want to ban wearing shoes in the house overall.)

 To soothe tired, achy feet, dissolve 3 teaspoons of baking soda in a warm bath.
 Soak and gently scrub feet.

 Too much time at the pool?
-Rinse your hair with ½ teaspoon of baking soda dissolved in 1 pint of water to remove dullness caused by too much chlorine.
+Rinse your hair with 1/2 teaspoon baking soda dissolved in 1 pint water to remove dullness caused by too much chlorine.

 A dab of coconut oil with baking soda can clean your teeth just as well as the bright blue stuff you’d get at the store.